saloni29993/Study-Guide-Genie/README.md

 11. You can login with few of these credentials or look at the database for the set of users for their login information.
       1) Username: KashBhansali
       2) Username: JohnSmith
       3) Username: NikitShah
       4) Username: MattTodd
       The Password for all of the above users is: qwer.

 12. The app.R file consists of the code for social graph.
 The file just needs to be run on RStudio while xampp is running and press “Run App” button to see the social graph for a user.

-12. The app.R file consists of the code for social graph.
-The file just needs to be run on RStudio while xampp is running and press “Run App” button to see the social graph for a user.